 Advice for parents and guardians on school admission appeals is available via GOV.UK.
 It give easy to understand information on all aspects of the appeal process, including what happens at the hearing, who makes the decisions, what happens after the appeal hearing, and information on infant class size appeals.

-Support and guidance on appeals can be also obtained from our Choice Advice Service.
+You can also get support and guidance on appeals from our Choice Advice Service.

 In 2018, appeals for admissions to reception class were held at the following primary schools: Abingdon, Archibald, Breckon Hill, Newport, St. Clares, St. Edwards, St. Josephs, and Whinney Banks

 In 2018, appeals for admissions to Year 7 classes were held at the following secondary schools: Acklam Grange, The King's Academy, Outwood Academy Acklam, and Macmillan Academy.